 Hold on a second!
 Gee I hate when this happens, it’s like forgetting the punch line…it’s coming….it’s right on the tip of my tongue.
 Sorry, I don’t mean to sound obnoxious, but I have to stick out my tongue (Sticks out tongue, and rotates his head in different directions).

 Hold on….
 Shucks I have a small problem, literally.
-My tongue is just not long enough, or another way of looking at it (maybe you can, but not me since that’s the root of the problem) because it’s too short.
+My tongue is just not long enough, or another way of looking at this (maybe you can, but not me since that’s the root of the problem) because it’s too short.

 Must be bad genes, definitely on my dad’s side!
 Everything on his side seems to be cropped including his crew cut and flooded pants.